dsccommunity/xPhp/README.md

 ### Unreleased

-* Updated to the default appveyor.yml
+* Update appveyor.yml to use the default template.
 * Activated the GitHub App Stale on the GitHub repository
 * Updated manifest property PowerShellVersion to '4.0' to pass tests.
+* Added default template files .codecov.yml, .gitattributes, and .gitignore, and .vscode folder.
+* Remove the use of PoshBuildTools from appveyor.yml.

 ### 1.2.0.0